Welcome to a Micro Training with Mother Goose Time.

 You will see in the Farm unit on Lesson 7, page 27 that you receive the Emotion Cards.
 Today, children will imagine they are cows, roll the cube and then move around the room like a cow with this emotion.

-Great – so you have all these cards even just after 2 months of receiving Mother Goose Time… but how will you keep them organized?
+Great!
+So you have all these cards even just after two months of receiving Mother Goose Time.
+But how will you keep them organized?
 Here is how to make a filing box.

 First I used an empty box I found in my pantry.
 Then, I made tab dividers with stiff paper.
 I wrote the type of card on each tab:

 I filed my letter cards and phonic cards in alphabetical order.
 That way, it is easy to both quickly find the cards I’m looking for and also identify which are missing.
 Don’t forget, we list which letters are featured each month on the website.

 As a final tip, I like to write the theme, activity name and lesson day where I used the cards so that I can easily go back and repeat the activities if my children need a little review or rainy day distraction.